Höhlenlicht | Cavelight

 Translation: John Wojtowicz

-These untitled black and white photographs were taken in connection with the film Höhlenlicht (Cavelight).
+The untitled black and white photographs were taken in connection with the film Höhlenlicht (Cavelight).
 This time the pictures are not of painterly but of sculptural origin.
 As in Dust, the abstraction also allows associations with unreal impressions of nature.
-The work makes use of stereoscopic processes popular around 1900.
+All photographs are taken from the pictures used in the film.